 NZIIA's podcasts have been created by the NZIIA Youth Panel.

-On the NZIIA podcast we talk about all things international, from trade to geopolitics to diplomacy.
+On the NZIIA podcast we discuss important international affairs issues, from trade to geopolitics to diplomacy.

 In this episode of the NZIIA podcast, Tanis, Lachie and Patrick are joined by guest speaker Professor Rob Rabel from Poland about the ongoing war in Ukraine, how those close to the conflict are reacting and why Putin continues to attempt to legitimize his position.
 We will also explore how New Zealand's position in this conflict has changed and why it is important to us at home.